 October is Domestic Violence Awareness Month.
 Compared to previous years, awareness of domestic violence (DV) has significantly increased with the arrests of several high profile NFL players like Ray Rice and Greg Hardy.
-These arrests moved the DV conversation into a new realm; that of male dominated professional sports.
+These arrests moved the DV conversation into a new realm; that of male-dominated professional sports.
 Suddenly, national sports radio shows were discussing dynamics of DV during prime time radio.
 The commissioner of the NFL volunteered at a DV hotline.
 These actions and conversations were much needed and welcomed by many.
 Unfortunately, the conversations mostly fell short when it came to discussing how we rehabilitate our DV offenders.
 Many of the sportscasters would say “I hope he gets the treatment he needs” when referencing a recently arrested football star, but how exactly do we treat DV perpetrators?
-What does that treatment look like and are we doing a good job at rehabilitating our DV offenders?
+What does that treatment look like and are we doing a good job of rehabilitating our DV offenders?

 Batterer Intervention Programs

 These questions are important to ask because innovation is needed when it comes to treating DV offenders.
 Batterer Intervention Programs (BIPs) are the standard method of treatment for DV offenders.
 BIPs are generally psycho-educational groups that last from 12 to 52 weeks1.
 BIPs, which began in the late 1970s, were not founded on scientific research and only considered to be starting points when they were originally conceived2.
 Services designed for treating DV offenders got a late start because prior to the 60s and 70s, DV was considered to be a family problem that was best left behind closed doors.
 The delay in addressing DV has partly contributed to research shortages on perpetrators of DV2, effective clinical tools to assess batters typology3, and effective intervention models for treating DV perpetrators4.